 Looking at Zevran and Varric, she grinned.
 "Must be that hearty Fereldan upbringing."

 The Royal Palace came into view, looking more like a castle, but without a moat.
-The walls and battlements were made of white well-seasoned stone, as was the keep.
-Val knew from Sebastian that it was built a century ago.
-It looks…well loved, if you can describe a castle that way.
+The walls and battlements were made of white marble, as was the keep.
+Val knew from Sebastian that it was built well over century ago.
+It looks…well-loved, if you can describe a castle that way.

 "Choir boy has certainly moved up in the world."

 Val sighed.
 "I hope he hasn't moved too far beyond us."

 The outer guard saw them approach and word was quickly sent to Sebastian.
 The Revered Mother was with him at the time, so they were both in the courtyard when the travelers passed through the main gate.

 Val looked at Sebastian—his auburn hair gleamed in the sun and instead of armor he wore a black doublet and pants, making his blue eyes seem even more vibrant.
 Next to him, Val assumed, was the Revered Mother of Starkhaven.
 She had the same soft gray hair and care-worn face as Elthina, but the similarities ended there.
 This woman had eyes as sharp as a blade, and there seemed to be a strength in her that Elthina had always lacked.